 - a.
-All exterior surfaces of the VV, including shell, supports, and the port extensions out through the cryostat, shall be covered with semi-pliable insulation. - b.
+All exterior surfaces of the VV, including shell, supports, and the port extensions out through the cryostat, shall be covered or separated from cold systems or components by semi-pliable thermal insulation. - b.
 The thermal insulation shall be of a thickness and insulation value (thermal conductivity) sufficient to meet the operation and bake out temperatures and timelines set forth in Section 3.2.1.2.3.
 Wherever practical, the insulation thickness shall be maximized to reduce the thermal loads between the vacuum vessel and the cryogenic components, e.g. the modular coils and cryostat interior. - c.
 The insulation must maintain the required performance requirements while contacting surfaces of 350 C and 80K on its inner and outer surfaces.